Keokradong

-Keokradong (কেওক্রাডং) is a peak located in Bandarban, Bangladesh, with an elevation of 986 m.
-Some sources claim it as the highest point of Bangladesh.
+Keokradong (কেওক্রাডং) is a peak located in Bandarban, Bangladesh, with an elevation of approximately 986 m.

 On the top of Keokradong there is a small shelter and a signboard put up by Bangladesh Army proclaiming the elevation to be 967 m.
 Meanwhile, the height measured by handheld GPS shows it is 986 m with 3m accuracy.

-There is a debate over the highest point of Bangladesh, and some sources indicate Saka Haphong as the most elevated peak of the country.
-However, Tazing Dong is officially recognized as the highest point of Bangladesh.

 Keokradong is a popular tourist attraction in Bangladesh for mountaineers.
 Keokradong is one of the cloudiest places in Bangladesh.

+Keokradong is sometimes incorrectly described as the highest point of Bangladesh, however the actual highest point is Saka Haphong.